 The reason why you might benefit from inpatient treatment is because you will require a wide variety of round the clock rehabilitation services to manage both your substance abuse and addiction as well as any other co-occurring medical and mental health disorders that you have also been struggling with.

-Crossroads Behavioral Health Services is a facility in Lenox, IA providing services in and around Taylor County.
+Crossroads Behavioral Health Services is a rehab center providing services in and around Taylor County.

 They provide a wide range of services, settings and treatment approaches such as:Mental Health Treatment, Outpatient Drug Rehab, Individual Psychotherapy.

 They offer special programs that are tailored to unique individual needs such as: Court Ordered Outpatient Treatment.